FabCre/Shell-Back-Up-Scripts/README.md

 sudo systemctl enable thunderbird-backup.timer
 ```

-Enabling a timer doesn't start it, it only sets it to be launched at boot time.
-To start the timer now, you must use systemctl with the start option:
+Enabling a timer doesn't start it.
+To start the timer now:
 ```
 sudo systemctl start thunderbird-backup.timer
 ```
-After manually starting the timer or after rebooting the computer, we can verify that our timer is running correctly:
+After manually starting the timer, check if the timer is running correctly:
 ```
 sudo systemctl list-timers --all
 ```